elmerdotdev/ciccc-react-lab-3/README.md

     - Add Post `/blog/new`
     - Edit Post `/blog/edit/1` (where 1 is the id)

-3. Implement CRUD functionality for the the blog.
+3. Implement CRUD functionality for the blog.
 Store the data and CRUD functions inside a `useReducer` hook.
-Place the reducer inside a `useContext` so that the reducer array and dispatch function are shared and can be accessed anywhere in the appplication.
+Place the reducer inside a `useContext` so that the reducer array and dispatch function are shared and can be accessed anywhere in the application.
 For the article properties, you can have:

     - id `string` (uuid)
     - title `string`